Birds – Uganda

 Best Time for Bird Watching

-From a birder's perspective, Uganda is good all year-round, especially since the main birding interest lies in the resident birds.
+From a birder's perspective, Uganda is good year-round, especially since the main birding interest lies in the resident birds.
 The climate is the main factor to take into consideration.
 Uganda is a very wet country.
 During the Wet seasons, roads and forest trails might be in poor condition and rains could interfere with birding time.

 Best Parks for Birding –Includes Birding Rating